hphelion/documentation/commercial/GA1/commercial.install-GA-apparmor.md

 AppArmor profiles can modified, as needed, for your organization.
 However, the default profiles, as installed, have been configured to provide optimal protection for HP Helion OpenStack.

 HP Helion OpenStack follows the [svirt model](http://wiki.apparmor.net/index.php/Libvirt ) to provide guest isolation.
-Every guest VM is locked down to be able to access only its own configuration, disk files and volume devices.
+Every guest VM is locked down to be able to access only its own configuration files, disk files and volume devices.

 You should not need to interact with these profiles.
 Modification instructions are beyond the scope of this document.